dindyam/Deploy-a-Simple-Contract-on-EVM/README.md

 # Deploy-a-Simple-Contract-on-EVM
-Deploy a simple contract on EVM's L1 &amp; L2 using Remix
+Deploy a simple contract on EVM's L1 &amp; L2 using Remix.